-Maintenance (23% of 2017 dredging revenues).
+Maintenance (9% of 2018 revenues).
 Maintenance dredging consists of the re-dredging of previously deepened waterways and harbors to remove silt, sand and other accumulated sediments.
 Due to natural sedimentation, many channels require maintenance dredging every one to three years, thus creating a recurring source of dredging work that is typically non-deferrable if adequate commercial navigability is to be maintained.
 In addition, severe weather such as hurricanes, flooding and droughts can also cause the accumulation of sediments and drive the need for maintenance dredging.

-Rivers & lakes (7% of 2017 dredging revenues).
+Rivers & lakes (7% of 2018 revenues).
 Domestic rivers and lakes dredging and related operations typically consist of lake and river dredging, inland levee and construction dredging, environmental restoration and habitat improvement and other marine construction projects.
 Although the Mississippi River has a large source of projects on which the Company bids, certain dredges used on these projects are more portable and able to be transported to take advantage of the fragmented market.
-In addition, many of our dredges can be transported to sites of waterway environmental remediation work to assist our environmental & infrastructure segment on projects.
 Generally, inland river and lake projects in the northern U.S. take place in non-winter months because frozen waterways significantly reduce contractors' ability to operate and transport its equipment in the relevant geographies.

-Dredging Demand Drivers
+Demand Drivers

-The Company believes that the following factors are important drivers of the demand for its dredging services:
+The Company believes that the following factors are important drivers of the demand for its services: